The Spark: Changing Madison’s East Side Landscape

 - The Spark’s design creates an architectural statement while being inclusive of the fabric of the neighborhood.

 - The continued movement of the construction industry to become more environmentally sustainable is shown in The Spark which will use only 50 percent of the energy of a typical Midwest office building.

-In order to meet this high standard, Hooper and General Heating and Air Conditioning (GHAC) worked with general contractor, J.H.
+In order to meet this high standard, Hooper Corporation and General Heating and Air Conditioning (GHAC) worked with general contractor, J.H.
 Findorff & Son, and American Family Insurance for over a year in the design phase before the project broke ground to ensure that all needs were met.
 Hooper plumbing crews installed the total plumbing systems including domestic water system, sanitary waste and venting system, storm water system, and rain water reuse system.

 Green Energy and Sustainability

 The building will have a LEED (Leadership in Energy and Environmental Design) 4.0 designation.
 This is the most recent version of LEED green building rating given by the U.S. Green Building Council.
 This is also the first WELL certified building in Madison.
 WELL Building Standard covers seven core concepts of health to optimize buildings to advance human health and well-being.